MosheRivkin/awesome-shadcn-svelte/README.md

   A plugin for Jetbrain products.
 It allows you to manage your shadcn-svelte or other shadcn/ui components.

+## Contributing

+Your contributions will be more than welcome! 😊 If you are interested in contributing to this list, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Contributors

 Thanks goes to all these wonderful people: